bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

 ## countersign

 To complete a two signature operation.
 This command take the hex code and signs with the global identity.

+**Arguments.** The `--network` global option must be specified.

+**Additional input.** Before creating the Bitmark the CLI will prompt for a password to decrypt the identity's private key to perform the signing operation.

-This identity must match the receiver in the transaction or the blockchain will reject it.
+**Errors.** The command will terminate with an error if this identity does not match the receiver in the transaction.

-### OPTIONS
+### Command options

 -------------------------------  ---------------------------------
 `--transaction|-t HEX-DATA`      The transaction hex data from a previous